+ 7Colours

 Ride and Handling

-It’s only when you take a sharper bump with a slightly higher speed that the suspension makes a loud noise and also translates that jerk inside the cabin.
-It still doesn’t make you uncomfortable, but rather, it’s the noise that sometimes is a tad too loud.
+It’s only when you take a sharper bump with a slightly higher speed that the suspension is audible and the impact is felt inside the cabin.
+It still doesn’t make you uncomfortable, you actually hear the impact more than you feel it.

 On really bad surfaces, you will experience some side to side body movement, but that too is acceptable.
 Even out on the highway, the car feels planted, feels stable, and goes over highway joints and undulations rather well.

 In terms of handling, it maintains its balance at respectable speeds.
 But push it a little harder and the extra weight of the batteries (over 200kgs) over the standard Punch makes itself apparent.
-You don’t get the same level of confidence as body roll kicks in, but despite that, it doesn’t feel unsafe.
-Take the corner with ease and that’s when the Punch EV will feel the most comfortable for the driver and the occupants alike.
+You don’t get the same level of confidence as body roll kicks in, but despite that, it never feels unsafe.

 Verdict

 Summing up the Punch EV is pretty easy then – it is a complete, all-rounder version of the standard petrol-powered Punch.
-It looks modern, has a premium cabin with plethora of creature comforts, and the drive experience packs a punch, but is still refined at the same time.
+It looks modern, has a premium cabin with plethora of creature comforts, and the drive experience now actually packs a punch.

 Pros & Cons of Tata Punch EV